-This spring, Arc’teryx announced its first trail-running shoe, a premium $170 offering called the Norvan VT.
-We tested a pre-release pair for this review and can see the brand’s mountain heritage strongly influenced its design.
+Last spring, Arc’teryx launched its first trail-running shoe, a premium $170 offering called the Norvan VT.
+We tested a pair for this review and can see the brand’s mountain heritage strongly influenced its design.

 The Arc’teryx Norvan VT is a precise trail-running shoe with moderate foot protection.
 It moves fast across an array of terrain, from talus to singletrack trails, but what sets it apart from the crowd is a new lacing system.